 Brush 135 is a 2016 Ford F-550 4X4.
 It is equipped with a utility body was built by Arrowhead Equipment in Queensbury NY.
 Brush 135 serves double duty as a brush truck in the summer months and a tow vehicle in the winter for Airboat 1.
 As a brush truck it has a 300 Gallon tank and a full compliment of forestry firefighting equipment.
 Brush 135 also responds to EMS assist calls.
 This truck replaced a 1992 Chevy 3500 that was also designated Brush 135.

 Rescue 137 is a 2005 Polaris 6X6.
 It is used for off road rescues and the trailer used to haul 137 carries a stokes and rescue equipment.

 Fireboat 1 is a 2000 Winninghoff.
-She is 27 feet long.
-She is powered by twin Yamaha 250 Outboard engines.
-She also has a 1500GPM pump powered by a Volvo Penta 350HP V8 engine.
-She is outfitted as a Fireboat and rescue boat.
-Her Radio ID through Warren County is designated as “Fireboat 1”, the Company decided to name her “Miss Elsa” in honor of the late Elsa Steinbach, who was a local artist that lived on the lake.
-She felt that the Fire Company needed a bigger, better more reliable fireboat.
-After Elsa passed away, her artwork went to the auction block and and all the proceeds from the auction went towards the back then new fireboat.
+It is 27 feet long and is powered by twin Yamaha 250 Outboard engines.
+The boat is equipped with a 1500GPM pump powered by a Volvo Penta 350HP V8 engine.
+The company decided to name the boat “Miss Elsa” in honor of the late Elsa Steinbach, who was a local artist that lived on the lake.
+Ms. Steinbach felt that the Fire Company needed a bigger, better more reliable fireboat and left in her will several paintings.
+After Elsa passed away, her artwork went to auction and and all the proceeds from the auction went towards the back then new fireboat.
 This boat replaced the former fireboat 1, which was a 1972 Penn Yann.